Clean-CaDET/challenges/README.md

 Apart from the challenge description, students wouldn't receive the solution or maintainability issue detectors specification, unless the goal was to present a worked example.

+The challenges are grouped around three distinct code maintainability units.
+They are, in order of complexity:

+1. Challenge for removing noise words to produce meaningful names ([link](https://github.com/Clean-CaDET/challenges/tree/master/Naming)),
+2. Challenge for extracting complex logic to produce maintainable functions ([link](https://github.com/Clean-CaDET/challenges/tree/master/Methods)), and
+3. Challenge for creating a class with a single responsibility to produce maintainable classes ([link](https://github.com/Clean-CaDET/challenges/tree/master/Classes)).

+## Code Maintainability ITS
-What follows is a list of useful links for the ITS implementation and the implementation of its plugin for Visual Studio Code.
+What follows is a list of useful links for our ITS code and documentation repositories.

 | Resource	| Summary	| Link
 | --------- | ------- | ------- |